smarticoai/public-api/docs/api/interfaces/TMiniGameTemplate.md

 • **thumbnail**: `string`

-URL of the icon of the mini-game template
+URL of the icon of the mini-game template, 256x256px

 ___